 In New York State, sexual assault is defined as any sexual act in which an individual is forced or coerced to engage in a sexual act.
-Sexual assault is any involuntary sexual act in which a person does not or cannot consent.
-In NYS, sexual assault includes forced sexual contact, rape, sexual intercourse, forcible sodomy, child molestation, incest, fondling, or sexual harassment.
+It includes forced sexual contact, rape, forced sexual intercourse, forcible sodomy, child molestation, incest, fondling, or sexual harassment.

 Like domestic violence, sexual assault is an act of power, in which one person uses violence, the threat of violence, manipulation, or coercion to force another person to engage in a sexual activity.

 If you believe in our mission and would like to help, please click here to make a tax deductible donation.
 If you would like to participate in the Movement for Meaning, click here.
 If you would like to establish a program at your shelter or community center and you are in NY, CT, or L.A., send us a message.